-Approved in accordance with section 174A of the Nature Conservation Act 1992.
+Approved by the chief executive of in accordance with section 174A of the Nature Conservation Act 1992.

 Human Rights compatibility

 The Department of Environment and Science is committed to respecting, protecting and promoting human rights.
 Under the Human Rights Act 2019, the department has an obligation to act and make decisions in a way that is compatible with human rights and, when making a decision, to give proper consideration to human rights.
 When acting or making a decision under this code of practice, officers must comply with that obligation (refer to Comply with Human Rights Act).